 The Little Rock Police Department’s SWAT team currently operates four DJI drones and two additional units from , an American drone manufacturer.
 According to Mark Edwards, the department’s public information officer, they plan to maximize the use of their existing drones before seeking replacements.

 Meanwhile, the North Little Rock Police Department boasts eight licensed drone pilots, with five of them actively serving on the team.
-Each pilot is equipped with two drones in their patrol vehicles: the Autel Robotics Evo II Enterprise Dual and a more compact Autel Robotics Nano.
-For specialized missions, the SWAT team relies on a larger Brinc Lemar drone.
+Each pilot is equipped with two drones in their patrol vehicles: the Autel Robotics Evo II Enterprise Dual and a more compact Nano.
+For specialized missions, the SWAT team relies on a larger Lemar drone.

-Follow DroneXL.co on your Google News feed.
+Follow us on Google News!

 Get your Part 107 Certificate

-Pass the test and take to the skies with the Pilot Institute.
+Pass the Part 107 test and take to the skies with the Pilot Institute.
 We have helped thousands of people become airplane and commercial drone pilots.
 Our courses are designed by industry experts to help you pass FAA tests and achieve your dreams.

 pilot institute dronexl

-Copyright © DroneXL.co 2023.
+Copyright ยฉ DroneXL.co 2025.
 All rights reserved.
 The content, images, and intellectual property on this website are protected by copyright law.
 Reproduction or distribution of any material without prior written permission from DroneXL.co is strictly prohibited.
-For permissions and inquiries, please contact us here.
+For permissions and inquiries, please contact us first.
+DroneXL.co is a proud partner of the Drone Advocacy Alliance.
+Be sure to check out DroneXL's sister site, EVXL.co, for all the latest news on electric vehicles.

 FTC: DroneXL.co is an Amazon Associate and uses affiliate links that can generate income from qualifying purchases.
 We do not sell, share, rent out, or spam your email.